Characterizing the Training Dynamics of Private Fine-tuning with Langevin diffusion: DP Fine-tuning Convergence Rates

-The first coefficient $\frac{1}{2}(k\beta+\|Y\|^2)$ in Equation~\eqref{eq:exp-cvg-thm-lploss} is the initial loss that depends on the random initialization and the training data.
-In particular, notice that the initial loss does not depend on our choice of $B_0$; this is due to looseness in our analysis; which considers a worst-case initialization.
-The second coefficient $\gamma+k\sigma^2$ depends on the noise scale $\sigma$ and the minimum loss $\gamma$ linear probing could achieve when we fix the feature extractor.
-The first term $\frac{1}{2}(k\beta+\|Y\|^2)e^{-t}$ describes that the loss tends to exponentially decrease, while the second term describes the limiting behavior induced by linear probing and the added noise.
+In this theorem, the first term describes that the loss tends to exponentially decrease, while the second term describes the limiting behavior induced by linear probing and the added noise.